Miserlou/Zappa/README.md

 To further reduce the final package file size, you can:

-* Set `slim_handler` to `True` to upload a small handler to Lambdas and the rest of the package to S3.
+* Set `slim_handler` to `True` to upload a small handler to Lambda and the rest of the package to S3.
 For more details, see the [merged pull request](https://github.com/Miserlou/Zappa/pull/548) and the [discussion in the original issue](https://github.com/Miserlou/Zappa/issues/510).
 See also: [Large Projects](#large-projects).
 * Use the `exclude` setting and provide a list of regex patterns to exclude from the archive.
 By default, Zappa will exclude Boto, because [it's already available in the Lambda execution environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).

 ### Template

-Similarly to `package`, if you only want the API Gateway CloudFormation template, for use the `template` command:
+Similarly to `package`, if you only want the API Gateway CloudFormation template, use the `template` command:

     $ zappa template production --l your-lambda-arn -r your-role-arn